 A Sound Scouts Fail result indicating sensorineural loss or difficulty hearing in noise is accepted as a referral for the purposes of obtaining an appointment at an Australian Hearing clinic.

 If the child receives a Borderline result, hearing may be on the edge of normal.
-When a Borderline result is received it is recommended that the child is re-tested in 7-10 days.
+When a Borderline result is received it is recommended that the child is retested after 24 hours.
 If the child receives a similar result further investigation may be necessary.

 If a Borderline result is receive there is no additional charge for retesting.